stnolting/neorv32/README.md

 ```

-### Check the Toolchain

-Make sure `GNU Make` and a native `GCC` compiler are installed.
-To test the installation of the RISC-V toolchain navigate to an example project like
-`sw/example/blink_led` and run:

-    neorv32/sw/example/blink_led$ make check

-### Compiling an Example Program
+### 4. Compile an Example Program

-The NEORV32 project includes some [example programs](https://github.com/stnolting/neorv32/tree/master/sw/example) from
+The NEORV32 project includes several [example program project](https://github.com/stnolting/neorv32/tree/master/sw/example) from
 which you can start your own application.
+There are example programs to check out the processor's peripheral like I2C or the true-random number generator.
+And yes, there is also a port of [Conway's Game of Life](https://github.com/stnolting/neorv32/tree/master/sw/example/game_of_life) available! :wink:

-Simply compile one of these projects.
-This will create a NEORV32
+Simply compile one of these projects using
-*executable* `neorv32_exe.bin` in the same folder:

     neorv32/sw/example/blink_led$ make clean_all exe

+This will create a NEORV32 *executable* `neorv32_exe.bin` in the same folder, which you can upload via the bootloader.

-### Upload the Executable via the Bootloader
+### 5. Upload the Executable via the Bootloader

-You can upload a generated executable directly from the command line using the makefile's `upload` target.
-Replace `/dev/ttyUSB0` with
-the according serial port.

-    sw/exeample/blink_example$ make COM_PORT=/dev/ttyUSB0` upload

-A more "secure" way is to use a dedicated terminal program.
-This allows to directly interact with the bootloader console.
-Connect your FPGA board via UART to your computer and open the according port to interface with the NEORV32 bootloader.
+Connect your FPGA board via UART to your computer and open the according port to interface with the fancy NEORV32 bootloader.
 The bootloader
 uses the following default UART configuration:

 * 19200 Baud